Jackson Walker Wins Important Appellate Victory for Clients in Media Defamation Case

 Jackson Walker partner John K. Edwards represented the appellants as lead counsel, with assistance from partner Amanda Bush and associate Luke Gilman.
 The Jackson Walker team has defended the case since its inception in 2003 on a pro bono basis, expending hundreds of hours of time valued at over $1 million.
 John Zavitsanos and Todd Mensing of the firm Ahmad, Zavitsanos, Anaipakos, Alavi, and Mensing represented the appellee, Mr. Brady.

 Ms. Klentzman, the reporter who wrote the article, was pleased with the Court’s ruling and praised the efforts of the Jackson Walker team: “I was thrilled to learn of the reversal of the judgment against me and The Star – it’s been a long road.
-And we were successful largely due to the expertise, dedication, and determination of Mr. Edwards and the entire Jackson Walker team.
+And we were successful largely due to the [experience], dedication, and determination of Mr. Edwards and the entire Jackson Walker team.
 Armed with this ruling, the media in Fort Bend County and elsewhere in Texas can continue the important function of informing the public about the conduct of law enforcement and public officials.”